Thoxy67/usbooty/docs/index.md

   desktop), the rg-adguard SHA-1 lookup, and the Microsoft ISO downloader.
 * [Linux ISOs](linux-iso.md): ISO classification, partition-based
-  persistence for Debian / Ubuntu / Mint / Pop!_OS / Kali / Parrot,
-  Slax inline persistence, and the per-distro fix table that patches things like Manjaro `efi_boot_img` paths and Tails verification signatures.
+  persistence for the Ubuntu, Debian, Fedora, openSUSE, and Arch families, Slax inline persistence, and the per-distro fix table (the archiso GRUB-redirect and the Knoppix safe-boot flags).
 * [Installation](installation.md): build from source, the install script, the AUR package, and the optional runtime tools.
 * [Developing](developing.md): repo layout, running tests, the loopback